sorukumar/literary-works/RamayanGoneWrong/RamayanGoneWrong.md

 ## The Spider's Web

 The poison spread swiftly.
 In the Raavani fortress, shadows clung to the walls like cobwebs.
 Raavani's throne creaked as she leaned forward.

 Her voice, like Surpanakha’s, was a blade wrapped in silk.

 "Ayodhya grows fat on our neglect."
 Her voice was oil on water.
 "Ram is a fool.
 Their coffers overflow."

-Raavani stood motionless.
-The portrait of her dead husband watched from the wall—his eyes widened by the painter per her request.

-"They've done no harm," she said.

 Kumbhini's laugh shattered the silence.
 She twirled a dagger between her fingers.
 "Harm?
 Shall I show you where Bharath touched me?"
 Her free hand tugged at her neckline, revealing unblemished skin.